Truthfulness a virtue of human behavior

 لِيُحِقَّ الْحَقَّ وَيُبْطِلَ الْبَاطِلَ وَلَوْ كَرِهَ الْمُجْرِمُونَ

 Lying is a sin that is classified among the greatest sins.
 Lies are things that are prohibited in Islam.
-All Muslims should avoid doing lies within act and talk.
+All Muslims should avoid doing lies within act and words.
 Lying in public in order to get praise or kindness from the community is an act that is very blameworthy.
 A liar is mean-spirited since he is notorious for falsehood in the sight of Allaah.
 Allah says:

 يَا أَيُّهَا الَّذِينَ آمَنُوا اتَّقُوا اللَّهَ وَكُونُوا مَعَ الصَّادِقِينَ.